 Unless you’re a novice, you’re probably already familiar with the myriad online cashback shopping portals (eBates, Rakuten, etc.).
 Did you know there are similar, in-store grocery rebate programs?
 This works a lot like the digital coupon systems from the previous section.

-Leveraging these rebate app systems are great way to save money at the grocery store.
+Leveraging these rebate app systems is a great way to save money on groceries.

 You pull up the rebate app, select products to buy with their associated coupon values, then add them to your shopping list.
 The rebate apps are divorced from any particular brand.
 Because of this, they need a way to tie your purchases to the coupons.
 They do this by having you upload a picture of your physical receipt.
 With some brands (including Kroger!), they can optionally associate with your loyalty card and you can skip this step entirely.